flot/flot.github.com/_posts/2013-06-27-planning-for-09.md

 This week we finished selecting the issues and features that we'll work on for the [0.9 release](https://github.com/flot/flot/issues?milestone=2&state=open).
 Below is a summary of the main goals, and you can take a look at the full list via the link above.
 Pay special attention to #9; we're very interested in community feedback on the best way to implement this plugin mechanism.

+#### Flot 0.9 Highlights ####

 1. Clean up the code to the point where it passes our automated JSHint Travis build.